dantheuri17/bmiApp/README.md

 ## Working On

-- [ ] Displays information in results page and informs user whether BMI is healthy or not
+- [x] Displays information in results page
+- [ ] Informs User whether BMI is healthy or not